tugberkugurlu/go-bloggy/web/posts/2020/2020-12-24_21-11-00-configure-free-ssl-with-aws-application-load-balancer-through-terraform.md

 `zone_id` here refers to the `zone_id` attribute from an [`aws_route53_zone`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/route53_zone) resource which I already had declared for this domain.

-Another interesting bit here is the `allow_override` argument which is used to allow creation of this record in Terraform to overwrite an existing record, if any.
-It turns out that [`domain_validation_options` can result in duplicate DNS records](https://stackoverflow.com/a/59745029/463785), and [this argument seems to be added just for this purpose](https://github.com/hashicorp/terraform-provider-aws/issues/13653#issuecomment-640237762).
+Another interesting bit here is the `allow_overwrite` argument which is used to allow creation of this record in Terraform to overwrite an existing record, if any.
+It turns out that [`domain_validation_options` can result in duplicate DNS records](https://stackoverflow.com/a/59745029/463785), and [this argument seems to have been added just for this purpose](https://github.com/hashicorp/terraform-provider-aws/issues/13653#issuecomment-640237762).

 This should on its own be enough to get the validation performed.
 However, one caveat here is that the validation will happen asynchronously.
 Therefore, your certificate might be usable right away (a.k.a. the good old eventual consistency).
 Terraform already has a solution for this, too through the [`aws_acm_certificate_validation`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/acm_certificate_validation) resource.
 This resource implements a part of the validation workflow and represents a successful validation of an ACM certificate by waiting for validation to complete.
 Note that this doesn't represent a real-world entity in AWS.
 So, changing or deleting this resource on its own has no immediate effect.

-As we already have the `aws_acm_certificate` and `aws_route53_record`(s) for the validation, we can easy declare a `aws_acm_certificate_validation` resource:
+As we already have the `aws_acm_certificate` and `aws_route53_record`(s) for the validation, we can easily declare an `aws_acm_certificate_validation` resource:

 ```
 resource "aws_acm_certificate_validation" "tugberkugurlu_com" {